siakaramalegos/sia.codes-eleventy/README.md

 npx eleventy
 ```

-Or build and host locally for local development
+Or build and host locally for local development on localhost:8080:
 ```
 npx eleventy --serve
 ```